JCWoodworker/woodworkers-companion/README.md

 ---

-## 👥 Contact
+## 👤 Contact

-For questions or feedback about The Woodworker's Companion, please reach out to the development team.
+For questions about The Woodworker's Companion, contact the development team.

 ---